EU and China approve major investment deal | DW | 30.12.2020

 The US President-elect is known to have concerns about whether Chinese companies gaining a strong foothold in the European market amid reports some firms have used Uighur slave labor to produce their products.

-The South China Morning Post reported on Wednesday that the Chinese government has agreed to uphold the International Labour Organization's standards on human rights.
+The South China Morning Post reported on Wednesday that the Chinese government has agreed to uphold the International Labor Organization's standards on human rights.

 An EU official, speaking on condition of anonymity, told journalists on Tuesday that if China fails to implement parts of the investment pact, the bloc could retaliate by reducing market access.